 "I joined Skipton because it stands out for its excellent customer service and supports the local communities it serves.
 It's important to me that we provide financial security for our customers and are known for being an organisation that really cares.
-I understand the financial services industry and how we can work together to make Skipton the best it can be."
+I understand the financial services industry and how we can work

 During 30 years in financial services, Mike held various senior executive positions with Halifax Building Society, its successor Halifax plc and HBOS plc.
 He was a Board member of Halifax plc between 1997-2001 and its successor HBOS plc.
 He retired at the end of 2004 but returned to HBOS plc in late 2007 and became Group Finance Director from January 2008 until January 2009.
 Mike joined the Board in 2011.
-His other directorships are M H Ellis Consulting Limited and Leeds Theatre Trust Limited.
+His other directorships are M H Ellis Consulting Limited and Leeds Theatre

-Mike retires from the Board following the conclusion of the AGM on 24 April 2017 and, therefore, is not standing for re-election to the Board.
+Mike retires from the Board following the conclusion of the AGM on 24 April 2017